gklobu/gklobu/README.md

 Hi!
 I'm Gian; I'm a data scientist with a broad background including predictive modeling, experimentation, and a little bit of cognitive science.

 ### What are you up to lately?
 💼 I've been a Data Scientist @ Meta since 2018, mostly focused on experimentation and measurement strategy.
+I don't represent Meta or any of its subsidiaries in any way.
+Any views that I express online or elsewhere are my own and do not necessarily reflect the views of any other person, company, or entity.

 📓 I'm also a part-time grad student in [Columbia's QMSS program](https://qmss.columbia.edu/)